-2. Investment objectives
+2. Investment objective

-The Trustees' primary objectives in respect of the defined benefit ("DB") assets are:
+The Trustee's primary objectives in respect of the defined benefit (DB) assets are:

-- To ensure that, together with contributions from the Employer, the assets can meet the Scheme's obligations to the beneficiaries of the Scheme; - To strike an acceptable balance between the stability of funding and the longterm cost of benefit provision; and - To achieve, over the long term, a rate of investment return sufficient to outperform the growth of the Scheme's liabilities and reach full funding on an appropriate basis while only taking the level of risk required to achieve this objective with a reasonable degree of certainty.
+- To make sure that, together with contributions from the Employer, the assets can meet the Scheme's obligations to the beneficiaries of the Scheme; - To strike an acceptable balance between the stability of funding and the longterm cost of benefit provision; and - To achieve, over the long term, a rate of investment return sufficient to outperform the growth of the Scheme's liabilities and reach full funding on an appropriate basis, while only taking the level of risk required to achieve this objective with a reasonable degree of certainty.